Photo:

 Tribute to Rev. Dr. Martin Luther King Jr. — Children’s Program

-There is a free children’s tribute to Dr. Martin Luther King Jr. at the Edmonds Waterfront Center featuring local performers and fun activities especially for families.
+This free children’s tribute to Dr. Martin Luther King Jr. at the Edmonds Waterfront Center features local performers and fun activities especially for families.

 Martin Luther King Jr. Day at HOCM

 Hands On Children’s Museum in Olympia is celebrating the spirit of kindness and community of Martin Luther King Jr. through special art activities and collaborative projects.
-Walk through a timeline of Martin Luther King Jr.’s life, make a melting heart art piece, plant veggies or wildflowers, learn about Black artists and musicians and more.
+Craft a “quilt” with popsicle sticks, silkscreen a peace print, contribute to a community collage garden with seeds of kindness and more.
 Included with admission.

 NAAM King Day

-Stop by the Northwest African American Museum to celebrate the life, legacy and sacrifice of Rev. Dr. Martin Luther King Jr. The event will include a resource expo, storytelling, giveaways and activities for the whole family.
-The museum is offering free admission and will also debut two new art exhibits during the event.
+Stop by the Northwest African American Museum to celebrate the life, legacy and sacrifice of Rev. Dr. Martin Luther King Jr. The event will include giveaways, activities for the whole family and free museum admission.

 The Greater Everett MLK Community Celebration — March & Rally